Gcat101/this-repo-has-0-stars/README.md

 ### What?

-Welcome to a dynamic repo that updates everytime someone stars it (not really)
+Welcome to a dynamic repo that updates everytime someone stars it!

 ### How?